parabirb/cards-against-rf/README.md

 # Cards Against RF
 Cards Against RF is an implementation of Cards Against Humanity (specifically using the Family Pack for legal reasons) for amateur radio.
-It interfaces with Fldigi to allow usage with multiple modes (BPSK31 is recommended, though).
+It interfaces with Fldigi to allow usage with multiple modes (Olivia 16/500 is recommended, though).
 Please note that to do a game, you will probably want to do some organizing out of band.